 By 2005, the Fellowship, St. Joseph's alumni organization, enjoyed a membership in excess of 4,000 men and women.

 Mr. Karl Kabza joined St. Joseph's in 2000 as CEO and served with devotion until 2007 when Bob Ross became the agency's fourth Chief Executive Officer bringing with him 30 years of addiction treatment experience.

 St. Joseph's became an independently governed agency, with full authority succeeding to St. Joseph's Board, in 2008.

-Also in 2009, St. Joseph's was one of only four addiction treatment facilities in the State to receive funding to construct an addicted veterans Community Residence for service men and women suffering from both addiction and Post Traumatic Stress Disorder.
+Also in 2009, St. Joseph's was one of only three addiction treatment facilities in the State to receive funding to construct an addicted veterans Community Residence for service men suffering from both addiction and Post Traumatic Stress Disorder.

-Each year we serve approximately 1,300 men, women, teens, and their families.
+We currently serve approximately 1,300 men, women, teens, and their families annually.
 Continuing in the tradition of the founding Friars, we provide over $300,000 in charity care.
-We have also grown to become one of the largest employers in the area with a staff of 139, and an annual budget that exceeds $7,400,000.
+We have also grown to become one of the largest employers in the area with a staff of 200, and an annual budget that exceeds $13,000,000.